How to Help Someone with Severe Depression

 - Recurrent thoughts of death or suicide.

-Severe depression is a brain disorder caused by factors that are out of your loved one’s control.
+Severe depression is a brain disorder caused by factors beyond your loved one’s control.
 Depression is caused by an imbalance of neurotransmitters in the brain.
 Genetics plays a significant role in who gets depression and who doesn’t.
 Other factors include living environment, past traumatic experiences, drug and alcohol misuse, and underlying medical conditions.

 Don’t Be Afraid to Talk About Depression

-Severe depression is a disease, just like diabetes, cancer, thyroid disease, and more.
+Severe depression is a disease like diabetes, cancer, thyroid disease, and more.
 The stigma that was once attached to it is fading, and society recognizes the impact of severe depression and the need for proper treatment.
-For these reasons, don’t be afraid to talk about severe depression with your friend or loved one.
+For these reasons, don’t be afraid to discuss severe depression with your friend or loved one.

 Have conversations about depression symptoms and depression treatment programs and listen to them when they describe how it affects their lives.
 Listening and sympathizing is supportive action.
 Acknowledging they have a problem and that you care about them anyway will go a long way.